-The University of Hertfordshire Art Collection comprises of 500 artworks displayed across its campuses.
-A wonderfully diverse collection, it features 13 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.
+The University of Hertfordshire Art Collection comprises of over 500 artworks displayed across its campuses.
+A wonderfully diverse collection, it features 14 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.

 The Sculpture Walk features a diverse collection of pieces that chart the evolution of British sculpture since the 1950s.
 Click on the interactive map below and hover over the numbers to explore the Sculpture Walk and learn more about the sculptures in the Art Collection.

-Or watch the Sculpture Walk Tour narrated by our curators and experience the walk for yourself through this video.
+Or watch our narrated Sculpture Walk Tour and experience the walk for yourself through this video.

 The UH Art Collection is dispersed across publicly accessible sites on the College Lane and de Havilland campuses and the Fielder Centre, integrating artworks with the internal architecture and defining outside public spaces.
 Artworks enhance the University environment by presenting modern and contemporary art in places where people study, work and visit.
 The collection seeks to inspire and provoke, to generate new conversations for the University and regional communities.